EilsonH/ST_GAT/README.md

-# ST_GAT
+# ST-GCN
-A Pytorch Realization of ST-GAT
+Variations of ST-GCN in Pytorch